Skip to content

 EXAMPLES

-# Deploy the "my-app" to the development environment
+# Deploy "my-app" to development

 $ my-cli deploy dev -p my-app